Govind-S-B/ExamHall-SeatAllocator/README.md

 # ExamHall-SeatAllocator
-A GUI application built in Flutter, Rust, and Python that automates the assignment of student seats in examinations and generates appropriate PDFs
+A GUI application built in Flutter, Rust, and Python that automates the assignment of student seats in examinations and generates appropriate PDFs.

 # Requirements
 Windows 10 and above